hydraulic-institute/edb/readme.md

 *You are highly recommended to follow the standard URL **slug** notation - which uses all lower cases, an separates words using a single dash `-` character.*  While not absolutely necessary, following this convention is known to improve search engine optimization.
 You should make every effort to make the names of your directories and files be short, clear, and consistent - **they will be used to build URLs for your pages**.

+## Section / Topic Nesting
+The EDB is meant to be easily navigated.
+Sections (directories) may have files (topics) in them - but no sub-directories.
+Thus, the EDB consists of sections, which have several topics.
+Each topic page can contain headings and sub headings - but there is no ability to create nested sections/pages.

+This choice was made to ease navigation, and also to ensure each topic page can have adequeate detail.
+It is critical for SEO to ensure the EDB has long content - not a series of very short pages.

 # Page Content
 All pages can contain general text.
 Text is entered using Markdown, a simplified syntax for HTML.